Davidosky007/catalogue-of-pet/README.md

 ![screenshot](./public/ss-two.png)

-This React Capstone project is a browsable catalogue of pets using React and Redux that enables users to filter and access details of a specific item.
+This React Capstone project is a browsable catalogue of pets using React and Redux that enables users to filter and access details of a specific item this web app has three pages.

+* Page with a list of pets that could be filtered by animal type
+* Page for displaying lists of a particular animal type
+* Page for displaying deatails of a particular pet

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+* React
+* PetFinder API
+* Redux
+* Hooks
+* Router
+* Css
+* NodeJS

 ## Live Demo